 4.13 Mentorship Committee.
 There shall be a Mentorship Committee that shall encourage and facilitate the mentoring of newer members of the Association and women law students through activities which further the purposes of the Association and which have been approved by the Board of Directors.

 5.1 Dates.
-The annual meeting of the Association shall be held in May of each year, and regular meetings shall be held in each other month, excluding June, July and August.
-Special meetings may be called at any time by the President at her discretion or upon written request of ten (10) full members.
+The annual meeting of the Association shall be held in May of each year, and regular meetings shall be held in every other month of the bar year, beginning in September and continuing through May.
+Special meetings may be called at any time by the President at her discretion or upon written request of thirty (30) full members.

 5.2 Notices.
 The Secretary or such other person as may be designated by the President shall mail, facsimile, e-mail or post on web site a notice of all regular meetings of the Association at least ten (10) calendar days in advance and of all special meetings of the Association at least four (4) calendar days in advance to all members at their latest address as shown by the membership roll.
 Each notice shall state the time, place and, in the case of special meetings, the purpose of the meeting.

 5.3 Quorum.
-At all special or regular meetings of the Association, twenty (20) full members present in person shall constitute a quorum for the transaction of business; provided that at special meeting of the Association for the purpose of endorsing candidates for judicial office in accordance with section 4.5 hereof, ten (10) full members present in person shall constitute a quorum.
+At all special or regular meetings of the Association, twenty (20) full members present in person shall constitute a quorum for the transaction of business; provided that at special meeting of the Association for the purpose of endorsing candidates for judicial office in accordance with section 4.4 hereof, three (3) full members present in person shall constitute a quorum.
 The President, President Elect or Vice President must be present at any special or regular meeting of the Association for Association business to be transacted at such meeting.

 5.4 Public Position of the Association.
-Upon the written request to the President of ten (10) full members or upon the request of the Board of Directors or upon request of the Legislative Committee, a vote shall be taken among the voting membership to determine the position of the Association on any issue in accordance with the following procedures.
-The Secretary or such other person as may be designated by the President shall mail a notice to all members of the public position being requested of the Association, and at the next scheduled regular meeting of the Association if a quorum is present, those members present shall vote on whether the Association should take a public position on the issue in question and, if so, what the public position should be.
+Upon the written request to the President of ten (10) full members; or upon the request of the Board of Directors; or upon request of the Legislative Committee, a vote shall be taken among the voting membership to determine the position of the Association on any issue in accordance with the following procedures.
+The Secretary (or such other person as may be designated by the President) shall mail a notice to all members the public position being requested of the Association, and at the next scheduled regular meeting of the Association (if a quorum is present), those members present shall vote on whether the Association should take a public position on the issue in question and, if so, what the public position should be.
 If the majority of those members present favor taking a public position on the issue, and two-thirds of those present in person are in agreement on the position to be taken, then the Association shall take the public position thereby approved, provided that all positions so taken and activities related thereto are hereby specifically limited and restricted to those permitted by the tax exempt status of the corporation.
-If, in the reasonable discretion of the Board of Directors, a decision on the requested public position must be made prior to the next scheduled regular meeting of the Association, the Secretary shall mail a notice to all members of the public position being requested of the Association and shall designate a time, date and place for a special meeting of the Association, at which time, if a quorum is present, those members present shall vote in accordance with the procedures outlined above.
+If, in the reasonable discretion of the Board of Directors, a decision on the requested public position must be made prior to the next scheduled regular meeting of the Association, the Secretary shall mail a notice to all members the public position being requested of the Association and shall designate a time, date and place for a special meeting of the Association, at which time, if a quorum is present, those members present shall vote in accordance with the procedures outlined above.
+Electronic voting methods shall be permitted.
 Notwithstanding anything herein to the contrary, the Association’s decision whether or not to endorse a candidate for judicial office shall be governed by Section 4.4 of these By-laws and shall not be considered a public position on an issue under this paragraph.

 5.5 Order of Business.
 At the annual May meeting, and at other meetings of the Association, so far as the President or Chairperson may deem the same applicable, the order of business shall be as follows: